Restaurants on St. Martin and St. Maarten -

 Philipsburg.
 Boardwalk, next to St. Rose Arcade

 Another excellent option for a low-key lunch, or early evening out on the Boardwalk.
-Lunch specials for 7-10$, and reasonably priced dinner menu.
-Live band on Friday evenings.
+Lunch specials from around $15 on.
+Reasonably priced dinner menu.
+Live band on some Friday nights.

 Owners Sue and Norman Wathey combine decades of culinary experience, as the couple also runs the Kangaroo Court for many years.
 "We've always wanted a beautiful place on the beach," Norman said in an interview with the local newspaper The Daily Herald.
 "Taloula Mango's feels good to people.
 Our team members take pride in making sure orders are right and people are happy.
 The beach is the place where people can relax and enjoy themselves.
 We're all about that - and all about delicious food."